alvaro-centeno/MySQL-Employee-Tracker/README.md

   * View departments, roles, employees

-  * Update employee roles
+  * Update employee_table roles

 Bonus points if you're able to:

-  * Update employee managers
+  * Update employee_table managers

   * View employees by manager

   * Delete departments, roles, and employees

-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+  * View the total utilized budget of a department_table -- ie the combined salaries of all employees in that department_table

 We can frame this challenge as follows: